Volunteer – APPLICATIONS & SHIFT SCHEDULING NOW OPEN!

 ARE THERE ANY PERKS FOR VOLUNTEERING?

 Of course there are!
-Not only will you receive a stylish Crankworx T-shirt, for every 12 hours volunteered, you get a Whistler Mountain Bike Park day lift pass, valid until the end of the 2017 season.
-As well, there will be a wrap up party for all volunteers with awesome draw prizes for everyone.
+Not only will you receive a stylish Crankworx T-shirt and food*.
+For every 8 hours volunteered, you receive a Whistler Mountain Bike Park day lift pass, valid until the end of the 2023 season.
+There will also be a wrap up party for ALL volunteers with awesome draw prizes for everyone.
 The more hours you volunteer, the more chances you have to win big.
 Volunteering for Crankworx is a great opportunity to meet like-minded people and get a glimpse into the inner workings of the world’s premier mountain bike festival.